-The challenge, then, becomes how to move quantum information between the modules.
-The coupling between the ions in separated segments can be achieved in different ways: through transport \cite{kielpinski2002architecture}, through effective spin-spin interactions \cite{Cirac2000}, shared electrically floating electrode \cite{Daniilidis_2009, An2022} or controlled orientation of the circular modes \cite{Hakelberg2019}.
-Here we focus on the alternative method: the exchange of the phonons between separate wells.
-Proof-of-principle investigations \cite{brown2011coupled, harlander2011trapped, wilson2014tunable} demonstrated its efficiency for two trapping regions.
-In this paper we offer a new surface trap design capable of coupling the ion motion in the selected wells among ten by adjusting the DC-voltages on a set of electrodes.
-We demonstrate and characterize a variety of phonon mode spectra for different voltage sets for 10 ion-architecture for two types of ions Ca and Be.
-We found that it is possible to unite the ions into segments with unique phonon mode frequencies to perform parallel MS-gate operations.
-We also model the fidelity of the MS-gate operation for a segment comprise of two ions accounting the two main contributions to the gate infidelity: the limited frequency difference between phonon frequencies of the segments and the finite drift of the phonon frequencies expected in experiment.
-Additionally, we investigate how the number of ions per individual trap and an anharmonic potential terms affect the coupling between the two wells.
+The paper is organized as follows.
+At first, we demonstrate and characterize a variety of phonon mode spectra for different voltage sets for two types of ions: calcium and beryllium.
+Then, we focus on the capability to unite the ions into segments with unique phonon mode frequencies to perform parallel MS-gate operations and verify the scalability of this approach.
+We also model the fidelity of the MS-gate operation for a segment comprising two ions accounting for the two main contributions to the gate infidelity: the limited frequency difference between phonon frequencies of the segments and the finite drift of the phonon frequencies expected in the experiment.
+We account for the possible issues related to anomalous heating rate typical for such traps \cite{Turchette2000, Deslauriers2006, Hite2017, Boldin2017} and determine the optimum range of voltages and frequencies to negotiate this effect.
+At last, we investigate how the number of ions per individual trapping site and anharmonic potential terms affect the coupling between the two wells.